JoaocGuerra/Problems-solved/README.md

 # Problems-solved

-This repositorie contains some resolutions of simple problems.
+This repository contains some resolutions of simple problems.